ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/syntax.md

 <!-- CR reisenberg: This should be moved to a page about the semantics
 of modalities, instead of here in the syntax page.
-But we don't have such a page now, so it's here for the time being. -->
+But we don't have such a page now, so it's here for the time being.
+Include the semantics of the modalities on mutable fields when writing that page. -->

 Modalities are used to describe the relationship between a container and an element in that container; for example, if you have a record field `x` with